-LEGOLAND California in Carlsbad (Northern San Diego county) is a LEGO-themed park is great for younger kids (usually under 10 years old).
+LEGOLAND California in Carlsbad (Northern San Diego county) is a LEGO-themed park is great for younger kids.
+Thrills are on the lighter side at LEGOLAND so I recommend this park for kids under 10 years old.
 Older kids who love LEGOS will be impressed with the structures.
-Keep in mind that thrills are on the lighter side at LEGOLAND and that most rides are geared for little ones.
+The attached water park is awesome for all ages!

 Get Close to the Animals on Your Spring Break Getaway